mooshu1x2/goodgames/goodgames/README.md

 1. Create [PostGreSQL] instance on Google Cloud.
 Your newly created database instance id will now be referred to as [YOUR_INSTANCE_CONNECTION_NAME]

-1. Add your database credentials in goodgames/app.yaml.
+1. Add your database credentials in `app.yaml`.

-1. Make sure gcloud is in your PATH
+1. Make sure `gcloud` is in your PATH

     ```bash
     source ~/Applications/google-cloud-sdk/completion.bash.inc